BetterMuSeek

 Additional Tips and Maintenance

-To string my classical guitar correctly, I start by loosening the tension of the old string and removing it carefully.
+I removed the old string and loosened the tension to string my classical guitar correctly.
 Then, I insert the ball end of the new string into the bridge hole, securing it with a knot.
 Next, I carefully wind the string around the tuning peg, ensuring even tension and leaving enough slack for stretching.

 Once the string is secure, I tune it to the desired pitch and repeat the process for the remaining strings.